jaswindersingh2/SPOT-RNA2/README.md

 # SPOT-RNA2
-Improved RNA Secondary Secondary Structure Prediction using Evolutionary Profile, Mutational Coupling and Two-dimensional Transfer Learning.
+Improved RNA Secondary Structure and Tertiary Base-pairing Prediction using Evolutionary Profile, Mutational Coupling and Two-dimensional Transfer Learning.

 SYSTEM REQUIREMENTS
 ====
 Hardware Requirments:
 ----
-It is recommanded that your system should have 32 GB RAM, 500 GB disk space to support the in-memory operations for RNAs sequence length less than 500.
-Multiple CPU threads also recommanded as MSA generating process is computational expensive.
+It is recommended that your system should have 32 GB RAM, 500 GB disk space to support the in-memory operations for RNA sequence length less than 500.
+Multiple CPU threads are also recommended as the MSA generating process is computationally expensive.

 Software Requirments:
 ----